-It is the School's practice that all applicants, to whom an offer of employment is made, must complete a Health Questionnaire.
+It is the School's practice that all applicants, to whom an offer of employment is made, must complete a Medical Declaration Form.
 If the School has any doubts about an applicant's fitness, the School will consider reasonable adjustments in consultation with the applicant.
-The School may also seek a further medical opinion from a specialist or request that the applicant undertakes a full medical assessment.
+The School may also seek a further medical opinion from a specialist and request that the applicant undertakes a medical assessment via the School's Occupational Health provider.

-3.4 Prohibition Checks (Including EEA Sanctions)
+3.4 Prohibition Checks

 Any offer of employment for a position involving teaching children will be subject to a Prohibition from Teaching check, and will not be confirmed until the School is satisfied that the individual is not prohibited from teaching.
-If the candidate has worked in the EEA in the past five years, an EEA sanctions check will also be undertaken.